-A plan was developed by architect John McDonald that included the massive residence, a carriage house with servants’ quarters, and a gatehouse.
+A plan was developed by architect John McDonald that included the massive residence, a carriage house with servants’ quarters, a gardener’s office, and a gatehouse residence.
 Before the mansion was built, a large greenhouse, a palm house, a lily pond for aquatic flowers, and flowerbeds and gardens were planned and built.
 The estate was enclosed with a limestone wall topped with an ornamental wrought iron fence well before the mansion’s construction was underway.

 Landscape architect Jens Jensen designed the rock work and pools for the conservatory inside the house.